Imusama23/event-horizon/README.md

 Event Horizon is a lightweight Pi-hole-companion that allows network users to temporarily disable Pi-hole without a complex UI, presented on a simple web page.
 Event Horizon is a lightweight Pi-hole-companion designed for controlling Pi-hole's ad blocking feature on-demand by non-technical users who do not need or desire access to the Pi-hole admin web UI.
 It allows network users to disable Pi-hole's ad blocking for a set duration (configured during install or via event-horizon.conf any time after install) through a simple, user-friendly web interface.
 The service uses the Pi-hole API to interact with one or multiple Pi-hole instances, and it logs each action for transparency and administration ease.

+Event Horizon communicates with Pi-hole v6 using its public HTTP API.
+No Pi-hole source code is used or redistributed.

-he name Event Horizon was inspired by the concept of a critical boundary in space—once something crosses it, there's no turning back.
+Keeping with Pi-hole's block-hole theme, the name Event Horizon was inspired by the concept of a critical boundary in space - once something crosses it, there's no turning back.
 Much like the event horizon, this service puts control into the hands of users on your network.
 When the ad blocker is disabled, you cross a threshold into a filterless web experience.
 Just as space's event horizon signifies a point of no return, disabling your adblocker marks a shift in how you experience the internet.

+## Who is Event Horizon for?

+- Anyone who manages Pi-hole for other people who dneed a simple way to disable blocking on-demand.
+The creator of this service deployed Pi-hole on their grandparent's network as a way of protecting them from malicious ads, but since they are non-technical, needed a way for them to disable blocking on two piholes with a single click - no complex UI, no logins.

+## How does Event Horizon get displayed?

+- Option 1: Via link or bookmark.
+Access Event Horizon from any device on the network (firwall permitting) on demand via a link, device bookmark
+- Option 2: Create a custom "block" html page in each Pi-hole which contains a link to this page or an iframe

 ---